5-Month-Old Baby's Development And Milestones Chart

 When you place the baby in a sitting posture, you will see that now they can sit comfortably with their back straight, have a solid grasp, and babble to themselves while playing with their hands and feet.
 You’d be surprised how much a baby can do by the time they’re five months old.

-If you’re curious about your baby’s developmental milestones at five months, read on.
-This post discusses significant physical, cognitive, and social milestones that your baby will accomplish at five months of age.
+It is essential to track your baby’s developmental milestones as it helps you understand their growth and also identify any potential developmental delays.
+This post discusses significant physical, cognitive, and social milestones that your baby will accomplish at five months of age, along with practical tips for supporting their growth.

 5-Month-Old Milestones Chart